| Weight | .3 kg |

 5.00 rating from 1 review 5 ★0 ★0 Ratings5 ★04 ★03 ★02 ★01 ★0

 Halu Bongo!
+Print Book Version

-A delightful story about a young girl and her dog.
-A joy to read aloud with children, in both English and Gagana Samoa.
+A delightful story from Samoa, about a young girl and her dog.
+A joy to read aloud with your child, in both English and Gagana Samoa.
 Vivid, lush illustrations hand painted by renowned artist Nikki Mariner, bring the richness and beauty of a Samoan village to life.
-Created in Samoa, this is a story book your family will treasure.
+This is a storybook your family will treasure.

 Only $10 USD.